active-group/active-grafana/README.md

 - Copying alert-rules associated with this grafana dashboard.
 - Copying library-panels associated with this grafana dashboard.

-- Adjusting library panels where a specific target structure needs repition with different datasources.
+- Adjusting library-panels where a specific target structure needs repetion with different datasources.

 ## Usage